fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 ### How can I export my Chart of Accounts?

 Exporting the Chart of Accounts is on our roadmap, however you can export individual accounts.

+### I have a USD bank account in Fiskl, but due to fluctuations in FX rates, the balance in EUR is showing as a credit.
+How can I amend this?

+This is expected in multi-currency accounting.
+The negative balance in the EUR equivalent column is automatically offset by the "Unrealised Exchange Gain or Loss" account in your financial statements.
+This approach is standard for handling currency fluctuations between your transaction currency and your reporting currency.

+Fiskl automatically manages this, ensuring your accounts stay properly balanced when considered with the unrealised exchange gains or losses.
+No manual adjustments or journal entries are required.
+You can review your Profit and Loss statement, where you'll see an "Unrealised Exchange Gain or Loss" line item that balances out these currency differences.

 ## Still Have Questions?